nitzanto/GradeWizard/README.md

 design pattern, improving system efficiency and scalability.
 * Employed dependency injection using beans to ensure loose coupling and included field validation to ensure data accuracy.
-* Managed project with Jira for bug track
+* Managed project with Jira for bug tracking
 * Implemented CRUD operations to manage student grades with ease and efficiency.
 * Conducted comprehensive unit testing and integration testing for